potrepka/hypertone/README.md

 ## Usage

 This project is not finished.
-I've abandoned the project in favor of using C++, but I've chosen to upload this code as a reference for using HSC3 in conjunction with Tidal.
+I've abandoned the project in favor of using C++, but I've chosen to upload this code as a reference for how to use HSC3 in conjunction with Tidal.
 Can be super useful for live coding.
 This project also uses Gloss, which is a wonderful library as well.

 ## LICENSE